DKarimi90/Currency-Converter-App/README.md

 - Comply with the Moringa School's academic requirements

 ## Project Description
-For this project, I am required to develop an online web app where users can check real-time currency conversion rates using different currencies.
+For this project, I am required to develop an online web app where users can check real-time currency conversion rates using different denominations.
 I will be using the fetch function to source data from a `public` API server.
 This is a single-page project.
 ## Project Set-Up
 ### Prerequisites
 * node v14.17.4 and above, HTML, CSS, JavaScript
 ### Deliverables
 There are `three` key deliverables namely MVPs, API Server, and User Features as described below:
 #### MVP (Most Viable Product)
-Input field from which the amount and currency is being converted<br> Input field to which the amount and currency is being converted<br>
-Calculate button for executing the conversion process Swap button
+Input field from which the amount and currency is being converted.
+Input field to which the amount and currency is being converted.
+Calculate button for executing the conversion process.
+Swap button

 #### API Server